-- New buildings are not required to replicate an existing heritage style but should follow the facade proportions, proportion of window openings to wall area, materials, and design devices (e.g. cornices, string courses dividing storeys) of existing Contributing buildings in the area. - Attempt to match the setback, footprint, size and massing patterns common on the streetscape in which the property is located, especially in the context of the immediate neighbouring properties. - Take advantage of unique conditions, such as properties that have rear yards backing onto the public areas of Water Street and the Canal, by providing architectural details and features on both street facades or visible upper storeys.
+- New buildings are not required to replicate an existing heritage style but should follow the facade proportions, proportion of window openings to wall area, materials, and design devices (e.g. cornices, string courses dividing storeys) of existing Contributing buildings in the area. - Attempt to match the setback, footprint, size and massing patterns common on the streetscape in which the property is located, especially in the context of the immediate neighbouring properties. - Take advantage of unique conditions, such as corner properties, by providing architectural details and features on both street facades or visible upper storeys.